hubverse-org/hubDocs/docs/source/format/intro-data-formats.md

 (submission-rounds)=
 ## Submission rounds
 Many Hubs will accept model output submissions over multiple rounds.
 In the case of the forecast hubs there has typically been one submission round per week, while the scenario hubs have had submission rounds less frequently, typically about once per month.
-As part of the Hub metadata described below, Hubs should specify a set of ‘round id’ values that uniquely identify the submission round.
+As part of the [Hub metadata](hub-metadata), Hubs should specify a set of `round_id` values that uniquely identify the submission round.
 For instance, for weekly submissions the round id might be the date that submissions are due to the Hub or a specification of an epidemic week.
 In instances where the rounds do not follow a predetermined schedule, more generic identifiers such as “round1” may be preferred.
 The round id will be used as the file names of model output submissions and round-specific model abstract submissions, as well as in the Hub metadata to specify model tasks that may vary across rounds.